categories

 The survey shows a strong trend towards self-directed learning and hands-on experience.

-Photography industry report - how did they learn photography?
+Photography industry trends - how did they learn photography

 • 36.5% are self-taught through online resources